Cirrus Logic (NASDAQ:CRUS) Rating Lowered to Hold at StockNews.com

-StockNews.com lowered shares of Cirrus Logic (NASDAQ:CRUS – Get Rating) from a buy rating to a hold rating in a report published on Wednesday morning.
+StockNews.com downgraded shares of Cirrus Logic (NASDAQ:CRUS – Get Rating) from a buy rating to a hold rating in a research report sent to investors on Wednesday morning.

-Several other research firms have also recently weighed in on CRUS.
-Needham & Company LLC increased their price objective on Cirrus Logic from $73.00 to $85.00 and gave the company a buy rating in a research report on Wednesday, November 2nd.
-KeyCorp increased their price objective on Cirrus Logic from $100.00 to $110.00 and gave the company an overweight rating in a research report on Wednesday, January 11th.
-Barclays increased their price objective on Cirrus Logic from $85.00 to $95.00 and gave the company an overweight rating in a research report on Monday, January 23rd.
-Finally, Benchmark reduced their target price on Cirrus Logic from $95.00 to $86.00 in a research report on Wednesday, November 2nd.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and six have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of Moderate Buy and an average target price of $105.50.
+A number of other analysts also recently weighed in on the stock.
+Barclays upped their target price on shares of Cirrus Logic from $85.00 to $95.00 and gave the stock an overweight rating in a research report on Monday, January 23rd.
+Benchmark cut their price objective on shares of Cirrus Logic from $95.00 to $86.00 in a research report on Wednesday, November 2nd.
+KeyCorp increased their price objective on shares of Cirrus Logic from $100.00 to $110.00 and gave the company an overweight rating in a research report on Wednesday, January 11th.
+Finally, Needham & Company LLC increased their price objective on shares of Cirrus Logic from $73.00 to $85.00 and gave the company a buy rating in a research report on Wednesday, November 2nd.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and six have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of Moderate Buy and an average target price of $105.50.

 Cirrus Logic, Inc engages in the development of high-precision, analog and mixed-signal integrated circuits for a range of customers.
 It builds an analog and signal-processing patent portfolio.
 The firm delivers optimized products for a variety of audio, industrial and energy-related applications.
 Its product lines include portable audio products and non-portable audio and other products.